Skip to Content

 Instructions

-9. Nestle in the hake fillets (skin side up), and transfer the pan to the oven, cook for 8-10 minutes and serve sprinkled with the remaining parsley
+• Nestle the hake fillets (skin side up) into the pan, and transfer the pan to the oven.
+Cook for 8-10 minutes and serve sprinkled with the remaining parsley.